Dictionary / Arabic - Turkish Terminology

 A holding to a thing so as never to quit it; constant attendance; persistency.
 To cling to a thing never to leave it; to be constant, persistent or assiduous.

-Supporting something by supposing it to be a necessity.
-Considering something as necessary.
+Supporting something by considering it to be a necessity.

 What is the reason for this calamity, which arises from the wrongdoings of some individuals, taking the form of a general calamity in the country to a degree?